AmbiTyga/AmbiTyga.github.io/README.md

-# Personal Website V2 🚀🔥
+# My Personal Webpage 🚀🔥

 Hello!
-Thanks for checking out the repo for my latest portfolio website.
-This website isn't just my new portfolio, but also a personal project in and of itself.
-I think I've grown quite a bit as a developer & designer in the past year, so I wanted to create something to showcase some of what I've learned and done.
+Thanks for checking out the repo for my portfolio website.
+This website is for showing all the accomplishment I was able to achieve in my past college time.
+Since I am a developer, I need to keep check of my activity, so that everyone could acknowledge me and contact me for any help they need.

 ## Getting started
 - `npm install gulp-cli -g`